Discovery calls (aka the discovery session) generate a lot of debate amongst life coaches.

 Don’t confuse a free session with a consultation.

-You should never be taking a client on without knowing if they are a great fit.
+You should never take a client on without knowing if they are a great fit.

 But a consult should not involve coaching because the moment it does you have slipped into a discovery call.